Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Survival Instincts {#cult-survival-instincts}
-The character’s instincts constantly scan their surroundings for anything that could preserve life or avert imminent death.
+The character's instincts constantly scan their surroundings for anything that could preserve life or avert imminent death.
 **Topic:** Survival-relevant elements such as food, water, shelter, tools, and immediate solutions to mortal danger.

 ---